-The team and the organization can take specific actions at each stage of team development to support the team's success in accomplishing the team mission.
-Only by supporting your teams through each stage of their development will you accomplish the purpose for which you formed the team.
+The team and the organization take specific actions at each stage to support the team's success in accomplishing its mission.
+Supporting the team at each stage of development will help it accomplish its goal.

-With a thoughtful look at each stage of team development, you can solve team problems before they derail the success and progress of the team.
+With a thoughtful look at each stage of team development, you can solve problems before they derail the team.
 You cannot treat a team the same at each stage of its development because the stages dictate different support actions.
 These support actions, taken at the right time, will allow your teams to develop and successfully meet their challenges.

 Most importantly, at each stage, the behavior of the leader must adapt to the changing and developing needs of the group.
-An effective leader who other members of the team want to follow is indispensable when the group is trying to progress through the stages of development that are common to most teams.
+An effective leader who other members of the team want to follow is indispensable when the group is trying to progress through the stages of development.

-The leader, generally, also reports to a manager.
-The manager, as the team sponsor, must understand the support the team needs at each stage of development.
+Generally, the leader reports to a manager.
+The manager, as the team sponsor, must understand how to support the team at each stage of development.
 This understanding by company leadership is critical to the team’s success.